saifaustcse/SDLC-Methodologies/README.md

 # Find me

 > If you think that these can be improved in anyway, please do suggest.
 Pull Request are highly appreciated.
-Follow me [@Saif(https://www.linkedin.com/in/saif-aust-cse/) for technical updates.
+Find me if you wish [@Saif(https://www.linkedin.com/in/saif-aust-cse/).

 ### Table of Contents